Foreign Visits and Assignments (FV&A)

 - Are visits and assignments approved locally or by DOE?

-for Operations, approves most Foreign Visits & Assignments.
-For visitors or
+for Facilities and Operations, is the Final Local Approval Authority and approves most Foreign Visits & Assignments.
+For

 assignees that are citizens of a country identified by the Department of